bkerz/godot-devshell/README.md

 nix develop
 ```

-Note: I wasn't able to make the `runScript` work and this devshell will only work for non stable builds for now, but I'll work on support stable builds and make the `runScript` work.
+Note: I wasn't able to make the `runScript` work.
+I still don't know why it doesn't work I'll try to find a solution for that later.